 Be sure to save your user id and password in a safe place for access to your blog.

-Your blog is set up and ready for the first blog post.
+Your crochet blog is set up and ready for the first blog post.
 Well, almost.
 Before posting that first blog entry, we need a platform to display it to the readers.
-This visual layout for your blog is known as a “theme”.
+This visual layout for a blog is known as a “theme”.

 Here’s my hack for selecting a theme.
 Look at some websites that you enjoy reading – and think about what appeals to you.

-Are the photos generally large?
-Generally smaller thumbnail photos?
+Are the large photos more appealing?
+Or groups of smaller thumbnail photos?

 What about the text?
 Do you prefer big and bold or clean and refined fonts?